 Our pastured hens are raised seasonally, on pasture, where they roam during the day.
 We use portable hen houses that follow behind the cows and the sheep on pasture.

-Our pigs are raised in a mixed forest & meadow environment.
+Our pigs are raised in a pasture environment.
 Just as we do with the other animals on the farm, we move the pigs, changing the location of their paddock every couple of weeks.

 A little bit about us.

 Through the use of regenerative agricultural practices we are committed to producing the highest quality pasture raised and grass fed meats in Manitoba.
 We strive to sustain a viable family farm operation with respect for the animals and the land we steward.
 We aim to work with nature to produce and deliver food that is good for the community and for you and your family.

 If you are not completely satisfied with your purchase we will arrange a refund on all unused frozen product.
 We want to work to provide you with the best grass-fed has to offer.
 We strive to produce food that you are excited about.

 What's in a name?

 The name Luna Field Farm is inspired by our Livestock Guardian Dog Luna, who faithfully guards our flock of sheep.
 She is our true shepherd.